chiarelliandrea/spark/README.md

-# Spark - Academic APIs made easy
+# Spark - Cite, Read and Explore academic content

 *FIND OPEN VERSION OF ARTICLES AS YOU BROWSE, GET ACCESS TO FORMATTED CITATIONS, AND EXPLORE WORKS CITED BY YOUR FAVOURITE AUTHORS.*